-Toward the end of the summer of their second year in the program (July 31), students will be expected to complete an empirical research project that will constitute their thesis.
-Students must complete an oral defense of a thesis proposal (prior to initiating thesis research) to a thesis committee consisting of three faculty members (with at least two of these committee members being tenured or tenure-track faculty from SMU's Department of Psychology).
-The thesis proposal is expected to occur during the summer of the student's first year in the program, or the fall of the second year.
+Students are expected to complete a student-directed empirical research project that will constitute their thesis.
+Students will present an oral defense of a thesis proposal (prior to initiating thesis research) to a thesis committee consisting of three faculty members.
+The thesis proposal is expected to occur prior to July 31 of the second year.
+An M.A. degree will be awarded en route for doctoral candidates who successfully complete their thesis requirement.